Having experience of both, and having settled on one, I know which is my personal preference.

 But thankfully, we are all different, and that's why I thought I'd write this unbiased Affiliate Marketing vs MLM head-to-head post.

 Can't decide which path to follow?
-Let's try and un-muddy the waters a little…
+Let's try and un-muddy the waters for you a little…

 What is Affiliate Marketing?

 Affiliate Marketing is simply promoting the products and services of third-party product owners, and these days, it's usually all online.

 The product owner supplies the affiliate with a referral link and when somebody clicks on that link, and then goes on to make a purchase, the affiliate gets paid a commission.